xcp-ng/xcp-ng-org/docs/vms/vms.md

 Tools from Citrix/XenServer are not included in the guest tools ISO distributed with XCP-ng for legal reasons.

 ##### Management agent + device drivers
-The only way to get the management agent is from XenServer directly.
+You can get the management agent from XenServer directly.
 It can be freely downloaded from [the Xenserver download page](https://www.xenserver.com/downloads).
 Name of the item: "XenServer VM Tools for Windows".
 The installer will install both the management agent and the device drivers.

 :::tip
 You will also find present and past releases of the tools at: [https://support.citrix.com/article/CTX235403](https://support.citrix.com/article/CTX235403), but this may require a Citrix account.